Overview

 Getting There

-IMMA is located in Kilmainham, Dublin 8, just an eight‑minute walk from the Heuston Luas stop (Red Line).
-The museum provides a large on‑site car park with disabled spaces and bike racks.
-Several Dublin Bus routes (46A, 46, 123 and 46B) stop nearby, and the site is also reachable on foot from the city centre via the Grand Canal Walk.
+IMMA sits in Kilmainham, Dublin 8, just an eight-minute walk from the Heuston Luas stop on the Red Line.
+Several Dublin Bus routes (46A, 46, 123, and 46B) stop within a short walk.
+If driving, the museum provides a large on-site car park with designated disabled spaces and secure bike racks near the main entrance.
+The site is also within walking distance of the Grand Canal Walk.

 Opening Hours & Admission